 The strongest opportunity to collect evidence of your accident with a commercial vehicle exists at the crash site right after the accident.
 You may not know it, but the accident scene will have evidence that can prove that another’s negligence may have caused your injuries.

 There are few things as terrifying as being involved in a truck accident.
 From the crash itself to the fallout – which may include being unable to do the things you once loved, living with a permanent and disabling injury, and being unable to return to work and earn an income for the remainder of your life – there is no doubt that truck crashes are devastating.

 At the law offices of Buck, Toscano & Tereskerz, Ltd., our compassionate Virginia truck accident lawyers understand what you’re going through, and are here to help you recover compensation for your losses after a crash.
 When you contact our law firm, we will start the process by explaining to you the recovery process and how we help, as well as your legal options, free of charge.
 If you decide to hire our law firm, we work on a contingency fee basis, which means that there is no fee for our services unless we win.

-To learn more about our law offices and why you should hire us if you have been involved in a crash involving a large truck, please visit our offices today in person, give us a call, or send us an email.
-You can reach us at 434-977-7977.
+To learn more about our law offices and why you should hire us if you have been involved in a crash involving a large truck, please visit our personal injury lawyers in person, give us a call us at 434-977-7977.